Texas Board of Pardons and Paroles: History

 In 1935, the Texas Constitution was amended to create the BPP as a member of the executive branch with constitutional authority, and making the governor's clemency authority subject to board recommendation.
-The governor, the chief justice of the Texas Supreme Court and the presiding judge of the Texas Criminal Court of Appeals each appointed one member to the BPP.
+The governor, the chief justice of the Texas Supreme Court and the presiding judge of the Texas Court of Criminal Appeals each appointed one member to the BPP.
 Members served overlapping six-year terms, one term expiring every two years.
 The BPP recommended parole and clemency to the governor, who had final approving authority.

 The legislature in 1947 authorized the board, with approval of the governor, to release prisoners for parole or probation, with the exception of those with a death sentence.
 A division of parole supervision was established in 1957 as part of the BPP, to open up district offices across the state to monitor offenders.

 In 1975, the Texas legislature created six parole commissioner positions to "assist the Board of Pardons and Paroles in parole matters."
 The commissioners were appointed in the same manner as the board members, with six-year terms and two terms expiring every two years.

 In 1983, the Texas Constitution was amended to expand the BPP to six members, appointed by the governor, including naming a chairman, with the advice and consent of the state senate.
 The governor's authority to release and revoke offenders was transferred to the board.

 The BPP was further modified as part of a 1989 reorganization that created the Texas Department of Criminal Justice to oversee probation, incarceration and parole supervision.
 Changes under that legislation included, but were not limited to: